kongxiangbo7/DUTransUNet/README.md

 # DUTransUNet
 Dual-Decoder Transformer U-Net for Differential Interferogram Deformation Regions Segmentation

+## Overview
+This repository provides the implementation of DUTransUNet, a dual-decoder Transformer U-Net for deformation region segmentation in DInSAR differential interferograms.
+The repository includes the main training and testing scripts, sample data for quick verification, and split files for reproduction.

 ## Dataset
 The experiments in the manuscript were conducted on the Hephaestus dataset.
 ## Dataset description